arnav197/Open-EDA-2-2.0/README.md

 	-Moghaddam_Structures: This object has the ability to "propogate" faults by way of the Moghaddam algorithm.
 For the specifics of the algorithm, see the article: https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=835591

-	-Testpoint:  An object capible of modifying a circuit when activated.
+	-Testpoint:  An object capable of modifying a circuit when activated.
 This class is pure virtual.
 Other methods must define the actions corresponding to activation.
 A testpoint is "valued" in the sense that it will return value of its location (presuming it is active).

 	-Testpoint_control: A control testpoint (both control-0 and control-1).